 Bone is composed of collagen and minerals, with collagen being the tough yet elastic protein that forms the matrix, or scaffold-like structure of bone.
 The mineral component is hard, and adds strength and stiffness to bone tissue.
 Both are important for bone health, and the ratio of collagen to mineral is crucial to overall bone health and fracture resistance.

-Your bone is a mix of both, and if too much of the bone is stiff, then the bone is more likely to break than if more spongy, trabecular bone is present.
-Yet a bone that is high in cancellous matter will show as denser in a DXA scan.
+Your bones are a mix of both, and if they are stiff, they're more likely to break than if e more spongy, trabecular bone is present.
+Yet bones that are made up of a high proportion of cancellous matter will show as denser in a DXA scan.
 Once again, this points to the limited nature of bone scans; they simply indicate quantity, but not fracture resistance.

 Dr. Turner notes that: